mymayorkay/mytasksvic/README.md

 # Exam List

 Welcome to the **Exam List** project!
-This repository contains the code for a web application designed to simplify task management.
+This repository contains the code for a web application designed to simplify Exam List.

 ---